Melbourne International Comedy Festival: Description

-The festival is geared towards supporting local artists and has an approval process and higher registration fee for non-Australian or New Zealand artists.

 Special events

 In addition to over 200 nightly shows which play during the festival, there are a number of special one-off events.
 The best-known of these is the Comedy Festival Gala, which showcases short acts from many headlines and award-winning comedians performing shows at that year's festival.
 It has become known as the festival's flagship event and typically sells out months in advance.
 It is typically hosted by well-known popular comedians.
 Headline acts at the Gala have included world-famous comics Arj Barker, Eddie Ifft, Adam Hills, Russell Kane, Stephen K Amos, Mike Wilmot and Rich Hall.
 The Gala is filmed and broadcast at a later date during the festival on the ABC.
 Since 1995 the Gala has been a charity event, with all proceeds from the live performance and the screening going to Oxfam Australia.

 The Great Debate has been an annual event since 1989 and has been televised variously on Network Ten, Nine Network and currently airs on ABC.
 The comedy debate features two teams of comedians facing off loosely in the structure of a formal debate over humorous topics such as "Laughter is Better Than Sex", "Coming First is All That Matters" and "Food is better than sex".
 The winning team is chosen by audience applause.
-Since 1994 the festival has produced Upfront, a night exclusively featuring female comedians which routinely sells out.
+Since 1994, the festival has produced Upfront, a night exclusively featuring female comedians which routinely sells out.

 Awards

 Each year, the MICF ends its Melbourne run by recognising the most outstanding shows and performers with a series of awards.

+The Age Critics' Award was presented to the best local act between 2001 and 2010, as selected by reviewers at the Melbourne newspaper The Age.

-The award for the most outstanding show of the festival was called the Barry Award until the 2019 festival, named after Barry Humphries.
-However, due to comments about transgender people Humphries' name was removed from the prize and it was renamed the Melbourne International Comedy Festival Award.
+The award for the most outstanding show of the festival is the Melbourne International Comedy Festival Award.
+It was called the Barry Award until the 2019 festival, named after Barry Humphries.
+However, due to comments about transgender people, including describing transgenderism as "a fashion", Humphries' name was removed from the prize and it was renamed.

-The Piece of Wood Award was introduced in 1998 and is the comics' choice award.